How to spot fake Hunter Boots

 How to Tell if Hunter Boots are Fake

-Hunter boots have become very popular in recent years thanks to their iconic status, they are the ‘must have’ brand of boots.
+Hunter boots have become very popular in recent years thanks to their iconic status.
+They are the ‘must have’ brand of wellington boots.
 Due to their popularity and relatively high price, Hunter boots have become are target for counterfeiters who are selling fake Hunter boots to unsuspecting customers.
-If you’re not careful you could end up with a pair!
+If you’re not careful, you could end up with a pair!
 So, how do you know the difference between fake Hunter boots and the genuine thing?
-Below are a some key indicators that you should watch for when shopping for Hunter boots
+Below are some key indicators that you should watch for when shopping for Hunter boots

 The Hunter Logo